opon13/Drinking-water-potability-analysis-in-Python/README.md

 # Water potability prediction in Python

 ## Project explanation
-The objective of this project is to analyze and study, through the use of supervised and unsupervised machine learning methods, the potability of water from data in the 'drinking water potability' dataset.
+The objective of this project is to analyze and predict, through the use of supervised and unsupervised machine learning methods, the potability of water from data in the 'drinking water potability' dataset.
 The project is divided into 3 parts:
 - **Exploratory Data Analysis (EDA)**.
 This is the phase in which an exploratory analysis of the entire dataset is carried out.
 Initially, the individual variables in the dataset will be analyzed, showing their main statistical metrics (mean, standard deviation, quartiles, minimum and maximum values, etc.), the presence or absence of missing values, and, if they are present, the consequent action to be taken (computation, replacement with mean/median, etc.).
 Then a multivariate analysis will be carried out, with the aim of looking for possible relationships (collinearity and/or multicollinearity) between the variables. \
 The jupyter notebook related to this step can be found at the following: [link](https://github.com/opon13/Drinking-water-potability-analysis-in-Python/blob/main/Exaploratory%20Data%20Analysis%20(EDA).ipynb). \
 At the end of the analysis, the results will be exposed and a python script will be written from them, the purpose of which is to model (Data Scaling and Preprocessing) the dataset according to the results obtained (e.g., possible removal of variables and/or observations with a high rate of missing values, removal of variables with a high correlation index with others). \